caiowilson/ilia-nodejs-challenge/docs/architecture/decisions.md

 **Rationale:** Prevents horizontal escalation with minimal complexity.

 **Consequences / follow-ups:**
-- No privileged admin operations; seed “admin” user is only for demo.
+- No privileged admin operations; no admin seeding is implemented in the current codebase.

 ---